Raynos/NodeComposite/README.md

     // foos is a NodeComposite instance and also an Array var foos = $(".foo");
+    // Note you can pass any NodeList to NodeComposite as well
+    // var foos = Object.create(NodeComposite).constructor(
+    //     document.getElementsByClassName('foo')
+    // );

     // set style on all foos
     foos.style.color = 'red';